Power

 As given in the question, the efficiency of the electric motor is 40%.

-Worked Example 3: Electric Motor
+Example 4: Electric Motor

 An electric motor is used to lift a 10 N load through 5 m.
 The total amount of electrical energy input is 65 J. Calculate the amount of energy wasted by the motor.
 Hence or otherwise, calculate the efficiency of the motor.